The Advanced settings include the possibility to set up a proxy server. This is described in Network configuration.

-To work with specific data sets in older CLC software versions, we recommend exporting the data to CLC or zip format and turning on the export option "Maximize compatibility with older CLC products".
-This is described in more detail in Export of folders and data elements in CLC format.
+To share specific data sets for use with software versions that do not support the compression applied by default, we recommend exporting the data to CLC or zip format and turning on the export option "Maximize compatibility with older CLC products".
+See Export of folders and data elements in CLC format.

 Without an API key, access to NCBI from asingle IP-address is limited to 3 requests per second; if many workbenches use the same IP address when running the Search for Reads in SRA..., Search for Sequences at NCBI and Search for PDB Structures at NCBI tools they may hit this limit.
 In this case, you can create an API key for NCBI E-utilities in your NCBI account and enter it here.

 The standard URL for the BLAST server at NCBI is: https://blast.ncbi.nlm.nih.gov/Blast.cgi, but it is possible to specify an alternate server URL to use for BLAST searches.
 Be careful to specify a valid URL, otherwise BLAST will not work.

 It is possible to change the size (in MB) of the Read Mapper reference cache.

 Import from BaseSpace requires no configuration.
 The settings in this area are optional.

 - Illumina regional instance ID Leave this empty to use the default BaseSpace region (USA).
 Mouse over the field to see the supported regional instances.

 - Client ID and Client secret Credentials for a BaseSpace app can be entered here.